greenboxal/doggohub/doc/development/frontend.md

 Some exceptions include:

 - Scripts from Google Analytics and Piwik if either is enabled.
-- Connecting with GitHub, Bitbucket, GitLab.com, etc. to allow project importing.
+- Connecting with GitHub, Bitbucket, DoggoHub.com, etc. to allow project importing.
 - Connecting with Google, Twitter, GitHub, etc. to allow OAuth authentication.

-We use [the Secure Headers gem][secure_headers] to enable Content Security Policy headers in the GitLab Rails app.
+We use [the Secure Headers gem][secure_headers] to enable Content Security Policy headers in the DoggoHub Rails app.

 Some resources on implementing Content Security Policy: